 They steal our identity on the internet and activate a small loan on our behalf: just a small amount of money each month from our bank account, so we do not notice it.
 The cyber-criminal diverts, to their advantage, a large wire transfer that should be credited to us.

-There is no end to what a cyber-criminal will attempt such as renting a car for the purpose of committing a crime, open an additional bank account to launder ill-gotten gains from illicit trafficking or take out a mortgage in our name.
+There is no end to what a cybercriminal will attempt such as renting a car to commit a crime, open an additional bank account to launder ill-gotten gains from illicit trafficking or take out a mortgage in our name.

-Phishing remains the preferred method of attack by cyber criminals, but we must also keep our guard up against the skimmer who copies data from our credit and bank cards while we are out and about; or the through a SIM SWAP scam, a technique by which criminals clone our SIM and take control of our smartphone to empty our bank account.
+Phishing remains the preferred method of attack by cybercriminals, but we must also keep our guard up against the skimmer who copies data from our credit and bank cards while we are out and about; or through a SIM SWAP scam, a technique by which criminals clone our SIM and take control of our smartphone to empty our bank account.

 Some real cases to help us understand the identity theft risks to which we are exposed to on a daily basis

 - BANKING TRANSACTIONS

 - SERVER ATTACKS

 - REPUTATIONAL DAMAGE